gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 spec:
   # agent_autoupdate allows turning agent updates on or off at the
   # cluster level.
 Only turn agent automatic updates off if self-managed
   # agent updates are in place.
-Setting this to pause will halt the rollout.
+Setting this to pause will temporarily halt the rollout.
   agent_autoupdate: disable|enable|pause

   # agent_schedules specifies version rollout schedules for agents.
   # The schedule used is determined by the schedule associated
-  # with the version in the rollout_plan resource.
+  # with the version in the autoupdate_agent_plan resource.
-  # For now, only the "regular" strategy is configurable.
+  # For now, only the "regular" schedule is configurable.
   agent_schedules:
-    # rollout strategy must be "regular" for now
+    # rollout schedule must be "regular" for now
     regular:
         # name of the group.
 Must only contain valid backend / resource name characters.
       - name: staging